-Firstly, the Safe CMS allows us to create multiple navigation categories based on different layout requirements.For example, we can set independent categories for the main navigation, footer navigation, or sidebar navigation.typeIdUsed for subsequent template calls.
-In this way, we can define completely independent menu structures for different areas of the website, greatly increasing the flexibility of website layout.
+First, AnQi CMS allows us to create multiple navigation categories based on different layout requirements.For example, we can set independent categories for main navigation, footer navigation, or sidebar navigation.This is completed by adding a new category in the "Navigation Category Management", each category has its uniquetypeIdUsed for subsequent template calls.
+In this way, we can define independent menu structures for different areas of the website, greatly increasing the flexibility of the website layout.

-• Built-in linkFor example, the home page link, article model home page, product model home page, etc., these are the commonly used links preset by the system.
+- Built-in linkFor example, home page links, article model home page, product model home page, etc., these are the commonly used links preset by the system.

-To implement multi-level dropdown navigation, the key is to use the 'parent navigation' field.When adding or editing a navigation link, if a existing top-level navigation item is selected as its 'parent navigation', then this new link will become a sub-menu item under the top-level navigation.English CMS native backend navigation settings support up to two-level navigation links, that is, a sub-menu under a main menu item.This means we can easily construct the structure of "Main Menu -> Dropdown Submenu", which is enough to meet the hierarchical display needs of the vast majority of websites.By the "Display Order" field, we can flexibly adjust the arrangement order of navigation items, with smaller numbers appearing earlier, making it convenient for us to perform fine-grained control.
+To implement multi-level dropdown navigation, the key is to use the 'parent navigation' field.When adding or editing a navigation link, if you select an existing top-level navigation item as its 'parent navigation', then the new link will become a submenu item under that top-level navigation.The AnQi CMS native backend navigation settings support up to two levels of navigation links, that is, a main menu item with a sub-menu at the next level.This means we can easily construct the structure of 'Main Menu -> Dropdown Submenu', which is sufficient to meet the hierarchical display needs of the vast majority of websites.By the "Display Order" field, we can flexibly adjust the arrangement order of navigation items, with smaller numbers appearing earlier for fine-grained control.

-The core template tags arenavList。It is used to get all link data for the specified navigation category.
+The core template tags arenavListIt is used to get all the link data for a specified navigation category.
 For example, to get the menu data for the default navigation category, we can call it like this:

 {% navList navs %}